Team DCA

 She is particularly passionate about championing and leveraging the strengths and skills of neurodivergent employees in the workplace.

-Yvette started with DCA in 2009 as Office Manager and Executive Assistant to the then CEO, Nareen Young.
+Yvette (she/her) started with DCA in 2009 as Office Manager and Executive Assistant to the then CEO, Nareen Young.
 She then left DCA to pursue other opportunities, returning to the DCA family in 2015 as Member Services Assistant.

 In 2018 Yvette moved into the Events Coordinator role where she managed the CEO Roundtables hosted by DCA Chair, David Morrison and DCA CEO, Lisa Annese.
 She assisted DCA’s Events Manager, Sue Flockart in delivering a full calendar of cutting-edge diversity and inclusion events and was the point of contact for Sydney-based events.